 Irrigation system design

-Center Irrigation Irrigation (sometimes called center pivot irrigation), also called pivot, is a method of watering crops in which equipment rotates around a pivot and the crops are irrigated by sprinklers.
-A circular area centered on a pivot is irrigated, often creating a circular pattern in crops when viewed from above (sometimes referred to as crop circles.
-Most pivots were originally water-powered, although today most are driven by electric motors.
+Center pivot irrigation (sometimes called center pivot irrigation), also known as pivot, is a method of irrigating crops in which the equipment rotates around a pivot and the crops are irrigated by sprinklers.
+A circular area centered on the pivot is irrigated, often creating a circular pattern in the crops when viewed from above (sometimes referred to as crop circles).
+Most center pivots were originally water-powered, although most are now powered by electric motors.

-Centralized irrigation systems are beneficial because of their ability to use water efficiently and optimize farm yields.
-The systems are very efficient on large fields
+Centralized irrigation systems are beneficial due to their ability to use water efficiently and optimize farm yields.
+The systems are very effective on large fields.

 Watering coil

-As a specialist in the field of irrigation, we offer a customized solution to suit your needs.
-From simple irrigation systems to fully automated installations with remote control and monitoring.
+As an irrigation specialist, we offer a customized solution that fits your needs.
+From a simple irrigation system to a fully automated installation with remote control and monitoring.

-When the irrigation coil is working, the machine is automatically driven by the water turbine wheel, through the pressure input to the water turbine wheel, which rotates with the kinetic energy of the water, which is the movement of the fluid.
-The rotation of the water turbine wheel passes through the functional gearbox to rotate the winch, move the polyethylene pipe and the sprinkler, to the point of the plot from which we start watering, then the water enters the polyethylene pipe and goes to the sprinkler, so that the sprinkler starts spraying.
-The water sprinkler moves slowly until the entire field is irrigated.
-This irrigation system has a very high efficiency and water-saving resource, which is suitable for small and medium-sized farms.
+When the irrigation coil is working, the machine is automatically driven by the water turbine wheel, through the pressure entering the water turbine wheel, which rotates with the kinetic energy of water, that is, the movement of the fluid.
+The rotation of the water turbine wheel passes through a functional gearbox to rotate the winch, move the polyethylene pipe and the sprinkler, to the point of the plot from which we start watering.
+Then the water enters the polyethylene pipe and passes into the sprinkler, so that the sprinkler starts spraying.
+The water sprinkler moves, slowly, until the entire field is irrigated.
+This irrigation system has a very high working efficiency and water-saving resource, which is suitable for working in small and medium-sized farms.

 Irrigation system design

 Any growing organism needs nutrition for growth and development.
-In the case of a plant, the nutrient area is the soil.
-The more fertile the soil and full of micro- and macronutrients needed by the plant, the stronger the culture it nourishes.
-Soil analysis is the most effective method for determining this level of fertility, because this process helps us to detect any type of problem in time and, if it exists, to quickly take appropriate measures.
+In the case of a plant, the nutrient medium is the soil.
+The more fertile the soil is and the more it is filled with the micro and macro elements necessary for the plant, the stronger the culture it nourishes.
+The most effective method for determining this level of fertility is to conduct a soil analysis, because this process helps us to detect any problems in a timely manner and, if they exist, to quickly take appropriate measures.

-There is only one way to maintain soil fertility – gradual monitoring of soil and culture.
-The goal of any agronomist and farmer is to get a bountiful harvest, not once, but many times over the coming years.
-Achieving this goal is unthinkable without healthy soil, therefore we need constant control of both the constituent elements of the soil and the nutrients needed by the plant in it, in order to be able to assess the deficiency in time and correct it if necessary.
+There is only one way to maintain soil fertility – gradual monitoring of the soil and culture.
+The goal of any agronomist and farmer is to get a bountiful harvest, not just once, but many times over the next few years.
+Achieving this goal is impossible without healthy soil, therefore we need constant control of both the elements that make up the soil and the nutrients needed by the plant in it, so that if necessary, we can assess the deficit in a timely manner and correct it.

 At such a stage, we resort to such diagnostic methods as: